imagekit-developer/imagekit-php/README.md

 > You can delete only the non-current version of a file.

-Refer to the [delete file version API](https://docs.imagekit.io/api-reference/media-api/delete-file-version) for a better understanding of the **Request & Response Structure**.
+Refer to the [delete file version API](https://docs.imagekit.io/api-reference/media-api/delete-file-version) for a better understanding of the **request & response structure**.

 #### Example
 ```php